There are a few ways that you can go wireless:

 2.)
 The second way to go wireless is for internet connected meters.
-To make the internet side of the the EKM Push gateway wireless, you would need to connect it to a Wifi Bridge.
-This will make the gateway wifi enabled.
-These are available from numerous retailers.
+To make the internet side of the the Push3 gateway wireless, you would need to set it up to connect to your WiFi network.

 3.)
 The third way to go wireless is also with internet connected meters.
-Instead of using a Wifi bridge connected to a typical wifi internet router, you could connect the EKM Push gateway to a cellular modem.
+Instead of connecting to a typical wifi internet router, you could connect the Push3 gateway to a cellular modem.
 This would allow you to send meter data to the cloud from remote locations where standard internet access is difficult or impossible.
 The downside of this option is that cellular service providers will charge you for the cellular modem as well as a monthly for the service.
 This expense varies by provider.
 We offer one option for this with a 2 year, prepaid, unlimited data plan.

-There are also some discussions about these options in our Forum here: http://forum.ekmmetering.com/search.php?keywords=wireless
+There are also some discussions about these three wireless options in our Forum: http://forum.ekmmetering.com/search.php?keywords=wireless